Anthony Davis NBA Playoffs Player Props: Lakers vs. Warriors

-The Los Angeles Lakers, Anthony Davis included, will be in action at 8:30 PM on Saturday versus the Golden State Warriors in the 2023 NBA Playoffs.
+The Los Angeles Lakers, Anthony Davis included, take the court versus the Golden State Warriors at 10:00 PM ET on Monday in the 2023 NBA Playoffs.

-Let's break down Davis' prop bets, and some stats and trends to help you find good wagers.
+In this article, we look at Davis' available prop bets, providing stats to help you figure out the best wagers to make.

 Anthony Davis Prop Bets vs. the Warriors